This is Italian comfort food at its best. No doubt about it.

 After the chicken filling is fully cooked, we recommend transferring it to a medium-sized bowl and place in the refrigerator while you’re making the cheese mixture.

 EXPERT TIP: Both the meat and cheese mixtures can be made up to 24 hours in advance.
-If not making in advance, allow the meat mixture to cool for at least 20 minutes in the fridge.
+If not making it in advance, allow the meat mixture to cool for at least 20 minutes in the fridge.
 Give it a stir every now and then to help expedite the cooling process.

 How To Stuff the Shells